 Avoid resorting to unhealthy coping mechanisms such as smoking and drinking.
 Instead, introduce some regular gentle exercise such as a walk in the fresh air.
 This helps to release endorphins that trigger positive feelings in your body.

 Techniques for helping yourself to handle stress include meditation, yoga and mindfulness.
 Talking to a trusted friend or counsellor can also help.

-It is important not to just press on if you are struggling with symptoms of stress or anxiety because, left unaddressed they can have long-term health impacts.
+It is important not to just press on if you are struggling with symptoms of stress or anxiety.
+Left unaddressed, they can have long-term health impacts.

 Talk to a GP if you are experiencing ongoing or worsening symptoms.
-If you experience a mental health crisis there are organisations that can provide support, including the Samaritans (116 123) and mental health charity, Mind.
+If you experience a mental health crisis some organisations can provide support, including the Samaritans (116 123) and mental health charity, Mind.